 Customers acknowledge that Google shall transfer this information to third parties, provided this is required by law or if third parties are to process this data on behalf of Google.
 Google shall not link the IP address of the customer to other Google data under any circumstances.
 The IP addresses are anonymised (shortened by three characters) to ensure that they cannot be assigned to the customer.

 4.8.
 Third-party-provider campaigns

 Customers can expressly issue their consent (opt-in) to TWINT AG for third-party-provider campaigns to be displayed to them in the TWINT app.
-This shall in turn enable them to activate and redeem such campaigns (see also section Presentation of campaigns).
+This shall in turn enable them to activate and redeem such campaigns (see also section 3.1.1).
 In opting in, customers shall also expressly agree that TWINT AG can collect and analyse data for the personalised presentation of third-party-provider campaign offers.

 Customers can opt in or opt out either upon being explicitly asked in this regard when installing the TWINT app and/or at a later time by adjusting their settings in the TWINT app.
 The provision of consent by customers shall allow TWINT AG to send them third-party-provider campaign offers that are tailored to their personal interests.

 Customers shall acknowledge that third-party-provider campaign offers can only be displayed and redeemed with an opt-in in the TWINT app.